Kingsmeadow, Kingston upon Thames: Structure and facilities

-As of October 2012, the stadium has a capacity of 4,850.
+As of October 2012, the stadium had a capacity of 4,850.
 It originally was designated to have a 6,299 capacity before modern safety requirements and ground improvements (such as re-profiling the Athletics End terrace and replacing the original terraced paddock in front of the main stand with seats) required the capacity to be reduced.
 Kingstonian's highest attendance at Kingsmeadow was 4,582 for a friendly against Chelsea on 22 July 1995.
 AFC Wimbledon's highest attendance at Kingsmeadow and the ground's overall record attendance was 4,870 against Accrington Stanley on 14 May 2016.

+The stadium is adjacent to an athletics stadium used by Kingston Athletic Club and Polytechnic Harriers.